DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/Carvey/Part1/README.md

 To begin this setup process and to access FreeMILL, you should already have RhinoCAM installed on your computer.

+*Remember, **You do NOT need to pay for a full RhinoCAM license to run FreeMILL**, but you WILL be downloading and installing the same program as the paid version.*

 ## 1. Open Rhino File, Run FreeMILL, Set Cutting Direction

 Select "Run FreeMILL."